 The dangers keep swirling around in our brains.
 We have the very real threat of getting physically sick ourselves or carrying the virus and getting someone else sick.
 But equally scary are the threats to our emotional well-being.

 On top of the health challenges are unexpected work and financial shifts.
 Healthcare providers may be working long hours or preparing for an onslaught of patients.
-Employees in other fields may be working from home, trying to be productive while isolated from colleagues.
+Friends and family members in other fields may be working from home, trying to be productive while isolated from colleagues.
 Others may not be working at all as businesses shut down to protect the public.

 Stretching Our Limits